geoffmcl/tidy-test/README.md

 #### Project List

+ * tidy-test - This is actually a mirror of the tidy binary.
+Uses 99% same source
  * htmltidy - Needs CURL.
 Fetch a URL, parse with Tidy, and enumerated tree of nodes
- * space2tab - Very specific tool to convert indent spaces added by my MSVC IDE editor to a tab
  * test226 - Issue #226 - test node, attribute deletion
  * test71 - Issue #71 - Difference between cooked tidyNodeGetText() and raw tidyNodeGetValue()
  * tidy-opts - Test code to set some options, and compare to default.
- * tidy-test - This is actually a mirror of the tidy binary.
-Uses 99% same source
  * tidy-tree - Parse a html file, and output of the tidy nodes
- * tidy-url - Fetch and show a URL page.
+ * tidy-url - WIN32 Only - Fetch and show a URL page using MS HTTPInputSource.
- * url2text - Fetch a page, but only show the text nodes...
+ * url2text - Needs CURL.
+Fetch a page, but only show the text nodes...
+ * space2tab - Very specific tool to convert indent spaces added by my MSVC IDE editor to a tab.

 #### url2text app